 Just Beyond Center City:

 - Northern Liberties: Just North of Old City, this burgeoning neighborhood mixes artist-pioneers with modern apartment-dwelling professionals.
-“No Libs,” as it’s affectionately known, is rich in taprooms, bring-your-own-bottle (BYOB) restaurants and retail, centering on North 2nd Street.
-Ritual Ritual hosts a half-dozen in-house jewelry designers, whose work sells alongside American-made clothing; neighboring Adorn by Sarah Lewis shows off its owner’s and select others’ amazing, wearable metal and stonework.
-Charming Casa Papel offers handmade papers and house-made stationery; destination-worthy Art Star serves as the city’s clearinghouse for for a national roster of emerging, often edgy craftspeople.
-Two outdoor shopping strips, Liberties Walk and The Piazza at Schimdt’s, offer a rotating array of finds, including florist extraordinaire Beautiful Blooms, Sole Control sneakery and Swag, for fly housewares and jewelry.
+“No Libs,” as it’s affectionately known, is rich in taprooms, bring-your-own-bottle (BYOB) restaurants, and retail, centering on North 2nd Street.
+Ritual hosts a half-dozen in-house jewelry designers, whose work sells alongside American-made clothing; neighboring Adorn by Sarah Lewis shows off its owner’s and select others’ amazing, wearable metal and stonework.
+Charming Casa Papel offers handmade papers and house-made stationery; destination-worthy Art Star serves as the city’s clearinghouse for a national roster of emerging, often edgy craftspeople.
+Two outdoor shopping strips, Liberties Walk and The Piazza at Schmidt's offer a rotating array of finds, including florist extraordinaire Beautiful Blooms, Sole Control sneakers, and Swag, for fly housewares and jewelry.